-Credit Scores may be used to determine important financial factors in your life, such as whether you’ll be able to lease that dream vehicle, qualify for a mortgage or even land that new job.
+Credit Scores may be used to determine critical financial factors in your life, such as whether you'll be able to lease that dream vehicle, qualify for a mortgage or even land that new job.

 What is a good credit score?
 What about a great one!?!
 Let's take an in-depth look at the numbers and see who should be making decisions based on them.

 Canadian credit scores are officially calculated by two major credit bureaus: Equifax and TransUnion.
 They determine how risky it would be for them if you were in their shoes.

 A report is generated for each individual containing personal information such as name/date of birth etc., followed by three critical digits, your score.
 This score consists of your ego score (found primarily through payment history), utility factor (from accounts currently open) and risk assessment value calculated based upon types of debt owed.

 In Canada, your credit scores generally range from 300 to 900.
 The higher the score, the better.
 High scores may indicate that you're less likely to default on your repayments if you take out a loan.

 Below you'll see a general breakdown of credit score ranges and what each range means for the ability to qualify for lending, such as a loan or mortgage.